 Landscape Focus Stacking is Easy to Do

 A hazy summer day at Round Valley Reservoir.
-Notice how sharp the distant tower in the upper middle of the frame is, with a clean, sharp foreground.
+The distant tower in the upper middle of the frame completes a clean, sharp foreground.

 Landscape Rather than Macro

-I make the distinction because macro focus stacking of images of the likes of insects, lichens, and other small objects can involve from 13 to dozens of photos stacked to result in a completely focused image.
+I say so because macro focus stacking of images of the likes of insects, lichens, and other small objects can involve from 13 to dozens of photos stacked to result in a completely focused image.
 I’m not very much aware of other difficult stacking methods, but my son piled on hundreds of photos to get an image of the Milky Way in the desert night.
-Landscape photography, however, is easy to do when it comes to focus stacking.
+Landscape photography, however, is a different matter.

 It usually requires taking four or five—sometimes three—photos to get a single image sharp from corner to corner and everywhere in between.
 You won’t likely get such crisp sharpness when shooting a single, comprehensive image at, say, f/13.
 That’s a great aperture to select for a comprehensively sharp landscape image with trees on the distant horizon, but it might not be optimal.

-Let me interject that “optimal” has other meanings—such as what’s best for your storage needs.
+Let me get back to that word “optimal” for a moment, and point out that it has other meanings—such as what’s best for your storage needs.
 Four or five images that measure 70mb apiece begin to take up a lot of space on the hard drive.
-It all amounts to what you want to do, and I can promise you focus stacking is an interesting method.
+It all amounts to what you want to do, and I can promise you focus stacking is, at the least, an interesting method.
+You might find it fully worthwhile to incorporate into your shooting routine.

-I bought an entire stand alone Affinity Photo post-processing program to do photo stacking, and I have very fond memories of stacking at Round Valley Reservoir when the water was low, allowing for unique landscape photography.
+I bought an entire stand alone Affinity Photo program to post-process photo stacking, and I have very fond memories of stacking at Round Valley Reservoir when the water was low, allowing for unique landscape photography.

 How to Do It